Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Applications to Reachable Sets

 \begin{thm}[Continuity under Perturbations] Let~$\HS$ be a hybrid system, and given an initial condition~$x_0$, suppose that~$\HS$ is outer well-posed at~$x_0$ and pre-forward complete from~$x_0$.
 Let~$\{\HS_{\delta}\}$ be an inner well-posed perturbation of~$\HS$ at~$x_0$ that is dominated by a~$\rho$-perturbation of~$\HS$ for some continuous function~$\rho$.
 Moreover, given~$(T,J)\in\realsgeq\times\nats$, suppose that for every~$\xi\in\reach_{\HS}(x_0,T,J)$, there exists~$x\in\sol_{\HS}(x_0)$ such that~$\xi=x(T,J)$ and~$T$ is not a jump time or the terminal ordinary time of~$x$.
 Then,

 and the set~$\{\xi\in\reach_{\HS_{\delta}}((x_0,T,J)+\varepsilon\ball): \delta \in(0,\varepsilon]\}$ is bounded for some~$\varepsilon>0$. \end{thm}

-Counterexamples showing the necessity of the assumptions concerning the behavior of solutions in Theorem~\ref{thrm:neth} for inner semicontinuity are easy to construct.
-For example, for the bouncing ball system Example~\ref{ex:bouncingball}, given a height parameter~$h>0$, consider~$x_0=(h,0)$ and~$T=\sqrt{2h/\gamma}$, for which~$\reach_{\HS}(x_0,T,0)=(0,\sqrt{2\gamma h})$.
+The proof of the continuity result above follows immediately by Theorems~\ref{thrm:roscoe} and~\ref{thrm:neth}.
+Counterexamples showing the necessity of the assumptions concerning the behavior of solutions in Theorem~\ref{thrm:neth} for inner semicontinuity are easy to construct: for the bouncing ball system Example~\ref{ex:bouncingball}, given a height parameter~$h>0$, consider~$x_0=(h,0)$ and~$T=\sqrt{2h/\gamma}$, for which~$\reach_{\HS}(x_0,T,0)=(0,\sqrt{2\gamma h})$.
 On the other hand, for every~$\varepsilon\in(0,h]$, $\reach_{\HS}(x_0-(\varepsilon,0),T,0)$) is empty since the first jump of the maximal solution from $x_0-(\varepsilon,0)$ occurs earlier than~$T$.
-Regardless, the situation is not dire, and the reachable sets can be inner semicontinuously (in fact, continuously) approximated.